-- The above are supported memory card types as of January 2014. - This camera supports use of SD memory cards of the following types and capacities: SD memory cards up to 2GB, SDHC memory cards from 2GB up to 32GB, SDXC memory cards from 32GB up to 2TB.
-Note that the ability to use any particular card with this camera, even if it satisfies the above capacity and type requirements, is not guaranteed.
+- The above are supported memory card types as of May 2014. - This camera supports use of SD memory cards of the following types and capacities: SD memory cards up to 2GB, SDHC memory cards from 2GB up to 32GB, SDXC memory cards from 32GB up to 2TB.
+Note that the ability to use any particular card with this camera, even if it satisfies the above capacity and type requirements, is not guaranteed. - This camera supports use of Eye-Fi cards and FlashAir cards.